App-vNext/Polly/docs/strategies/circuit-breaker.md

 <!-- endSnippet -->

 **Reasoning**:
-- In every places where you use an `HttpClient` you have to have a reference to the  `uriToCbMappings`
+- Whenever you use an `HttpClient`, you must have a reference to the  `uriToCbMappings`.
-- It is your responsibility to decorate each and every network call with the related circuit breaker
+- It's your responsibility to decorate each network call with the corresponding circuit breaker.

 ✅ DO

-Use named and typed `HttpClient`s
+Use named and typed `HttpClient`s:

 ```cs
 foreach (string uri in uris)